 Veterans do not find motorcycle helmets and motorcycle batteries new equipment in the cycling industry.
-In fact, they are more cautious on health matters than the young generation because they understand the importance of the motorcycle gear while riding.
-Veterans are associated with age and experience, a simple fracture in a bone results in a painful and long journey towards recovery, they try as much as possible to stay safe for the sake of their health and increase their longevity.
+In fact, they are more cautious about health matters that the young generation because they understand the importance of the motorcycle gear while riding.
+Veterans are associated with age and experience, a simple fracture in a bone result in a painful and long journey towards recovery, they try as much as possible to stay safe for the sake of their health and increase their longevity.

 Motorcycle veterans relate experiences and firsthand contact with fatal accidents as witnesses, they have a deep understanding of the value of a motorcycle helmet for prevention of head and neck injuries.
 The youth tend to take life for granted, in addition, the identity crisis stage worsens the situations for they want to explore what nature has to offer without taking into account the dangers they are exposing themselves to.